HyperIndex Complete Documentation

 Hosted Serviceβ

 When using the Envio Hosted Service, you can configure environment variables through the Envio platform's dashboard.
-Remember that all variables must still be prefixed with ENVIO_
+Remember that all variables must still be prefixed with ENVIO_.

 For more information about environment variables in the hosted service, see the Hosted Service documentation.